Make-School-Courses/ARCHIVE-MOB-1-Swift-iOS-Xcode/04-Swift-Types/Readme.md

 - Identify Swift types
 - Discuss the value and use of types
 - Use Swift's types to model/structure your code efficiently
+- Understand the difference between value and reference types

 ## Vocabulary